stoffee/csp-k8s-hcp/README.md

 Within each cloud Kubernetes service, <strong>Kubernetes add-ons</strong> and plug-ins are installed using <strong>Helm</strong> charts, the default package manager for Kubernetes.

-Popular add-ons from the <a target="_blank" href="https://artifacthub.io/">https://artifacthub.io/</a> include the open-source Prometheus to gather logs and statistics into its database, and Grafana to visualize metrics in a custom <strong>dashboard</strong>.
-Common add-ons add functionality such as "cert-manager" automate the creation of TLS certificates for HTTPS; "external-dns" automates the creation of DNS records for services; etc.
+Popular add-ons from the <a target="_blank" href="https://artifacthub.io/">https://artifacthub.io/</a> include the open-source <strong>Prometheus</strong> to gather logs and statistics into its database, and <strong>Grafana</strong> to visualize metrics in a custom <strong>dashboard</strong>.

+Common add-ons add functionality such as "external-dns" to automate the creation of DNS records for services.

 PROTIP: Using infrastructure-as-code makes it more practical to test different components together to ensure that a particular combination of versions all work together well.